zeroc-ice/ice/distribution/src/windows/docs/main/README.txt

 The "Ice Home", "Extra Compiler Options", and "Slice Include Path" settings support the use of environment variables.
 Use the $(VAR) syntax to refer to an environment variable named VAR.
-For example, if you have defined the ICE_HOME environment variable, you could use $(ICE_HOME) in the "Ice Home" field.
+For example, if you have defined the ICE_HOME environment variable, you can use $(ICE_HOME) in the "Ice Home" field.